gosub-com/Zurfur/README.md

 When the count or capaicty of a list changes, all spans pointing into it become detached.
 A new list is created and used by the list, but the old spans continue aliasing the old data.
-In general, this should be very rare for most programs, however it is necessary for memory safety, efficiency, and programmers should be aware.
+In general, this should be very rare for most programs, however it is necessary for memory safety, efficiency, and programmers should be aware.  **TBD:** May panic instead of detaching, since this is probably a progrmming error.

         @list List<byte>
-        list.Append("Hello Pat")    // list is "Hello Pat"
+        list.Push("Hello Pat")    // list is "Hello Pat"
         @slice = a[6::3]            // slice is "Pat"
         slice[0] = "M"[0]           // slice is "Mat", list is "Hello Mat"
-        list.Append("!")            // slice is now detached, list is "Hello Mat!" slice[0] = "C"[0]           // slice is "Cat", list is still "Hello Mat!"
+        list.Push("!")            // slice is now detached, list is "Hello Mat!" slice[0] = "C"[0]           // slice is "Cat", list is still "Hello Mat!"

 #### Map